FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - A red blood cell count measures the actual number of red cells in a given amount of blood.
 And discerns any abnormalities in their shape, size or color.
 The amount of hemoglobin — a substance within red blood cells that transports oxygen throughout the bloodstream — is also assessed.

-- A platelet count measures the concentration of thromboses, which are disk-shaped blood cells that promote blood clotting.
+- +ures the concentration of thromboses, which are disk-shaped blood cells that promote blood clotting.

 Lastly, as described in the article, the CBC will also measure the protein levels in your dog’s blood plasma.
 Analysis of the results will help your veterinarian determine if there are problems with your dog’s liver, kidney, or if they are suffering from gastrointestinal malfunction, infection, inflammation, or cancer.